 Brad Kraft (B.S.
 Millersville University, 1998-2002) completed his postdoc at Stanford, got married, and is now a faculty member at St. John Fisher. [firstname.lastname@example.org]

 For earlier group members, visit our comprehensive former members site.

 Our research group has an interest in examining the reactions of homogeneous transition metal complexes with organic substrates with an emphasis on bond activation processes that are of potential interest to the chemical industry.
-We also are doing theoretical DFT modeling of this chemistry on our CCLab cluster.
+We also are doing theoretical DFT modeling of this chemistry on the UofR Bluehive Cluster.
 The research support is provided by the following agencies and companies:

 "Collaborative Industrial/Academic Research on

 Alternate Phosgene Chemistry for Environmentally Benign Chemical Synthesis

 (Grants CHE-9421727, 9816365, 0414325, 0717040):

 *more recent reports are not yet posted as the work has not yet been published.